brianlam38/Sec-Cheatsheets/Static_Analysis.md

 [ INSERT IMAGE HERE ]

 1. Establish Goals
+* Have a set of security goals, coming from an assessment of the software risks that you face.
+* Use these goals to prioritise code that should be reviewed and the criteria used to review it.
+* Set review priorities down to the granularity of individual programs.
+Don't further subdivide the code.
+* For inspiration, look at results of previous code reviews for the same program / similar programs.
+Previously discovered errors often slip back in.

 2. Run Tools
+* Get the code into a compilable state before you begin analysing it.
+* Add custom rules to detect errors specific to your program.
+* Establish / refer to your organisation's set of secure coding guidelines.
+* Refer to previously identified errors and write a rule to detect similar situations.

 3. Review Code
+* *Neighbourhood Effect*: find more problems next to the tool-reported issue.
+* Reviewing an issue = verifying the assumptions that the tool made when it reported the issue.
+* If you discover an issue during code review, which the tool has missed, then write custom rules to detect instances of the same problem and re-run the tool.
+* Make sure to store the results of the code review properly so that they will be useful for future code reviews.
+* Also use the results for *Security Training*, focusing on real problems that are relevant to your company.

 4. Make Fixes
+* Results from a code review need a good explanation of the risk involved.
+* Is there enough time to make a fix?
+* Is there a large clump of issues around a particular module/feature? => Maybe step back and look for a design-related fix.
+* The most long-term approach to fix issues is improve security training.
+* All fixes must be verified.

+**Steer clear of the Exploitability Trap**

+Review teams are often pulled down into exploit development.
+When a programmer says *"I won't fix that unless you can prove it's exploitable"*, that is an **Exploitability Trap**.
+This is bad because:
+* Developing exploits is time-consuming.
+This time is better spent looking for more problems.
+* Developing exploits is a whole other skill itself.
+Can't develop an exploit != Defect is not exploitable.

+Reasons to not get stuck in the Exploitability Trap:
+* Risk from shipping vulnerabilities > Risk from introducing new bugs from the bug fix.
+* Ignored vulnerabilities may lead to further vulnerabilities (chained) which could become more serious.
+* Vulnerabilities don't need to be exploitable to damage a company e.g. reputation damage from reporting the vuln.

+**Adding security review to an existing development process**

 ## PART 2: Pervasive Problems
 *Pervasive security problems that impact software, regardless of functionality*